-XO class consists of inline overhead valve (OHV), inline flathead and flathead V8 (except Ford & Mercury) and V-12 engines, 1959 or earlier design, up to 325 cid.
+XO class consists of inline overhead valve (OHV), inline flathead and flathead V8 (except Ford & Mercury) and V-12 passenger car and pickup truck (or the same engine design family, 4.N 1959 or earlier design, up to 325 original cid.
+In the spirit of the class, XO engines shall be typical of those run at the Southern California Dry Lakes in the late 1940s and early 1950s.
 Examples include Chevrolet, GMC, Hudson, Packard, Buick, Lincoln and Cadillac.
 Foreign engines are NOT included.
 XXF class is an XF engine, as described above, with a specialty cylinder head as described below.
 XXO class is an XO engine, as described above, with a specialty cylinder head as described below.